AaranNihalani/jsfbtext-to-sql/prompt.md

 - `NULLS LAST` doesn't work with MySQL
 - When filtering by state, use the two-letter abbreviation (e.g., 'New York' should be 'NY', 'California' should be 'CA', 'Texas' should be 'TX').
 - Do not add any markdown formatting (e.g., ```sql) to the query.
+- Check that all columns queried are in the right tables in the schema
 - If you cannot answer the question with the available database schema, return 'I do not know'.

 Database Schema